respondcreate/django-versatileimagefield/README.md

 ### The PPOIField ###

 Each image managed by a `VersatileImageField` can store its own, unique PPOI in the database via the easy-to-use `PPOIField`.
-Here's what it looks like in action on our example model:
+Here's how to integrate it into our example model:

 ```python
 # models.py with `VersatileImageField` & `PPOIField`